digimakergo/digimakergo.github.io/README.md

 Because anything related to content is handled by digimaker and things not related to content can be done via web framework and the CMF integrate with web framework well.

 ### What does the content mean here?
-Content means most common information like article, document, user, product, images&videos etc, which need direct backend input and frontend display with permission control.
+Content means most common information like articles, documents, users, products, images&videos etc, which need direct backend input and frontend display with permission control.

 ### Why call it progressive CMF?
 It means with this framework, your solution can evolve from a small site/application to a complex solution, without hassal(keep good code quality, easy maintainability & extendability).